Skip to main content

 Stefano Sorrentino

-Principal researcher, Ericsson AB, Co-PI of research project PERCy
+Principal researcher, Ericsson AB, Co-PI: PERCy